 Pantry Food Needs

-St. Peter’s Haven’s Food Pantry is working to develop healthy food options for its clients by encouraging donations of healthy foods.
-When donating foods, please consider donating 2 pound bags of brown rice, whole grain pastas and cereals, salt free tomato products and healthy soups.
+St. Peter’s Haven’s Food Pantry is encouraging donations of healthy foods.
+Please consider donating 2 pound bags of brown rice, whole grain pastas and cereals, salt free tomato products and healthy soups.

 St. Peter’s Haven Volunteer Opportunities